silevitch/GuardBear/README.md

 * Information Leakage (6.3)
 * Cookie Leaks (6.4)

 In the Discussion (7), the authors introduce the idea of using a reverse proxy instead of CNAME Cloaking.
-GuardBear is a reverse proxy to help with browser restrictions while still offering privacy & security protection to the end user.
+GuardBear is a reverse proxy to help with browser restrictions while addressing the security & privacy concerns.

 # How it Works

-GuardBear will take traffic destined for a 3rd party and do the following:
+GuardBear is a reverse proxy which will take traffic destined for a 3rd party and do the following:

 * Only send cookies meant for that 3rd party
 * Mask identifying information - Currently, client ip address and referring url